Goldsboro Hit and Run Accident Lawyer

 At the law offices of Riddle & Brantley, we understand how difficult and confusing it can be to file a car accident claim after a hit and run accident.
 Most people may not even know that filing a claim is an option.
 However, a hit and run accident attorney from our law firm can answer your questions and provide comprehensive legal counsel for your specific claim and help to guide you or your loved ones through the entire litigation process.

 We proudly serve clients throughout North Carolina and nationwide from our offices in Jacksonville, Raleigh, Kinston and Goldsboro.
-Our offices are available 24 hours a day, 7 days a week, and we offer home and hospital visits.
+We respond to emails and phone calls after hours and on weekends, and we offer home and hospital visits.

-With more than 160 years of combined legal experience, our attorneys are well-versed in North Carolina car accident claims.
+With nearly 200 years of combined legal experience, our attorneys are well-versed in North Carolina car accident claims.
 We pride ourselves in fighting for the rights of victims in hit and run accidents.
 At the law offices of Riddle & Brantley, justice counts.
 Call us today at (800) 525-7111 or contact us online to schedule a free initial consultation.